NOTICE OF CLENBUTEROL RULE CHANGE IN QUARTER HORSES

 Vaccines: All horses must have been vaccinated by a veterinarian for Equine Viral Rhinopneumonitis (EHV-1 or herpes virus) not less than 14 days and not more than 6 months prior to the date of entry.
 The specific product used and expiration date as well as the date the horse was vaccinated must be present on the health certificate.
 Vaccinations for influenza, West Nile, and Streptococcus equi (Strangles) are recommended but not required.

 Piroplasmosis: Horses with a health certificate originating from a state with suspect cases of Equine Piroplasmosis (EP) must also have a negative test for Babesia equi taken within the previous 12 months.
-Currently this includes Texas and New Mexico but is subject to change.
+Currently this includes Texas but is subject to change.

 Office Phone: 952-496-6474